Resident Scholar, Philosophy & Church-State Studies

 Email Francis Beckwith

-Francis J. Beckwith is Professor of Philosophy & Church-State Studies at Baylor University, where he is also Fellow and Faculty Associate in the Baylor Institute for Studies of Religion.
+Francis J. Beckwith is Professor of Philosophy & Church-State Studies at Baylor University, where he is also co-director of the Program on Philosophical Studies of Religion in the Baylor Institute for Studies of Religion.
 Although his appointment is in the department of philosophy, he also teaches courses in political science as well as in the J. M. Dawson Institute of Church-State Studies, where he served as its Associate Director from July 2003 until January 2007.

 A graduate of Fordham University (Ph.D. and M.A. in philosophy), he also holds the Master of Juridical Studies (M.J.S.) degree from the Washington University School of Law in St. Louis, where he won a CALI Award for Academic Excellence in Reproductive Control Seminar.